Gathering in Worship Around the Globe

 Where in the World Have You Worshipped?

-There is a new FWCC map coming out in September!
-It will be sent out to all of the monthly meetings in the Section.
 A fun way to mark World Quaker Day is to put the map up on a corkboard and hang it in the foyer or where you hold hospitality after meeting.
 Have push pins or pieces of tape available, and ask Friends to put their pins/tape to show where around the world they have worshipped.
 If you have a sharpie people can write their names on the tape, and it’s a great conversation starter during hospitality!
 It’s great to share stories of how Quakers worship in different parts of the US and around the world.

 Try a Different Style of Worship